AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 This file contains the repositories used in the paper.
 It includes the repository name and host (GitHub or BitBucket).

 ### Code

 #### Download Data
 The data is downloaded from GitHub and BitBucket in the scripts located in the `code/download_data/` directory.
 The scripts are as follows:
-- [download_issues.py](./code/download_data/download_issues.py): This script downloads issues and pull requests from GitHub and BitBucket.
-These are saved into json files in a `raw_data/` directory.
+- [download_issues.py](./code/download_data/download_issues.py): This script downloads issues and pull requests from GitHub and BitBucket, and saves results into json files in a generated `raw_data/` folder.
-- [download_commits.py](./code/download_data/download_commits.py): This script downloads commits from GitHub and BitBucket.
-These are saved into json files in a `raw_data/` directory.
+- [download_commits.py](./code/download_data/download_commits.py): This script downloads commits from GitHub and BitBucket, and saves results into json files in a generated `raw_data/` folder.
 - [generate_dataset.py](./code/download_data/generate_dataset.py): This script generates the dataset from the raw data downloaded from GitHub and BitBucket.
-It processes the raw data and saves it into CSV files in the `data/` directory.
-Specifically, it generates the `issues_metadata.csv`, `pull_requests_metadata.csv`, and `commits_metadata.csv`.
+It processes the raw data and generates the `issues_metadata.csv`, `pull_requests_metadata.csv`, and `commits_metadata.csv` files, which can be found inside the `data/data.zip`.

 #### Analysis
 The analysis performed in the paper is located in the `code/analysis/` directory.
 They answer RQ1 of the paper.
 The analysis is divided into the following subdirectories: